friendly/VCDR/README.md

 ### Bibliography files:

-At present, I have been keeping all `.bib` and `.bst` files in a separate `localtexmf` tree, ourside VCDR.
+At present, I have been keeping all source `.bib` and `.bst` files in a separate `localtexmf` tree, ourside VCDR.
 I'll have to move them here or else share a separate link.

 Typically, I use the utility `aux2bib` to extract the relevant entries, to create a composite file, `references.bib` in the target directory, but that has to be re-done with changes to the text.
-This is a perl script I run on linux, not on Windows.
+This is a perl script I run on linux, and Windows (via `perl aux2bib book`)

+At present, `references.bib` is up-to-date, and the `.bst` file, `abbrvnat-apa-nourl.bst` is included in the project root directory.

 This points to the need for a `Makefile` for the project.

-Conventions
+Conventions used in the .Rnw files
 -----------
 I've been using the following conventions for markup in the writing.
 The goal is to avoid idiosyncratic markup for font styles, etc. in the text